 Online education is seeing a boom right now.
 If you’re an expert with knowledge and skills to share with the world, why not become an online teacher?

 You can write and deliver an online course as an instructor on education platforms such as Udemy.
-This is the perfect option if you have a background in teaching or training.
+This is the perfect option if you have a passion or background in teaching or training.

 9. Learn Lucrative Skills that will Make You Money